 Zelda II: The Adventure of Link allowed you to replay the game from the beginning with all of Link's accumulated experience; once you max out all of your attack, life, and magic levels, any additional level ups would give Link an extra life.

-The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related) and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and there's no health drops.
+The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related) and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and enemies don't drop any hearts randomly.

-In Okami, you have completion percentages in various areas of the game (treasures found, animals fed, weapons obtained, brush or battle techniques learned, godly miracles performed, sidequests finished, etc) and depending on how you did you unlock a large number of things for a new game plus, including "skins" for the character (a surprisingly large number of different forms, including one which is an animated pencil sketch), an ultimate weapon (of course), and of course the ability to start your new game with most of your old weapons, skills, money, etc.
+In Ōkami, you have completion percentages in various areas of the game (treasures found, animals fed, weapons obtained, brush or battle techniques learned, godly miracles performed, sidequests finished, etc.) and depending on how you did you unlock a large number of things for a new game plus, including "skins" for the character (a surprisingly large number of different forms, including one which is an animated pencil sketch), an ultimate weapon, and the ability to start your new game with most of your old weapons, skills, money, etc.